wistia/wistia-open-docs/_posts/embed-options.md

 ### Setting options on iframe embeds

 Options can only be set one way with iframe embeds.
-It is similar to the `option=value` syntax of API embeds, but every option and value must be [percent encoded](#percent_encoding) and separated by an `&`.
+It is similar to the `option=value` syntax of Standard embeds, but every option and value must be [percent encoded](#percent_encoding) and separated by an `&`.
 The first character after the video's hashed ID must be a `?`.